ogdenpm/c-ports/doc/Cports.md

 Simple wildcard file matching is supported to allow its use in response files and continuation lines.
 On the command line these may need quoting to avoid normal shell expansion.

-Note, generating ixi files using the thames emulator with pre pl/m80 v4.0, requires an isis.lab file in the source directory so that the volume label can be read.
-Also if the ISIS ixref is used with the thames emulator then the file isis.dir is needed;  a tool for creating one can be found at https://github.com/ogdenpm/intel80tools/tree/master/tools/mkisisdir.pl.
+As of 14-Nov-2023, the thames emulator auto generates an ISIS.LAB and ISIS.DIR file so that PL/M3.1 can use IXREF and the emulated versions of IXREF work, although the C port is preferred.

+Note PL/M3.0 does not support IXREF.

 ## Other ports